BjarniRunar/pyparallelrpclib/README.md

 the parallelism algorithms using `RunThreadedJobs` or `RunTwoStageJobs`.

-Each of these methods takes a list of (object, methodname, arg_list) tuples and will run them all in parallel, gather the results (or errors) and return on completion.
+Each of these methods takes a list of (object, methodname, arg_list) tuples and will run them all in parallel, returning a generator which yields results (or errors).

 `RunTwoStageJobs` takes an optional argument, `fallback` to specify which strategy to use for objects that don't know how to split their